YetAnotherFurryMan/ProjectTaurus/docs/csv.md

 };
 ```

  2. csv_fgetrow is a function that reads one single line from file f and parses it to csv_Row.
+Returns zeroed structure on failure.
 You should call csv_freeRow when you do not need the data anymore.

 ``` C
 csv_Row csv_fgetrow(FILE* f, char delimeter);